11/7/2024

 speaker

-Good afternoon, thanks for taking our questions.
-In your GAD trials, could you remind us in the open-label 40-week extension program, how will you maintain the integrity of the durability of effect that may be attributable solely to MM120 versus other medications that might be used?
+Good afternoon.
+Thanks for taking our questions.
+In your GAD trials, could you remind us, in the open-label 40-week extension program, how will you maintain the integrity of the durability of effect that may be attributable solely to MM120 versus other medications that might be used?

 speaker

-Rob
+Rob Barrow

-Yeah, turn that one over to Dan.
+Yeah, I'll turn that one over to Dan.

 speaker

-Dan Carlin
+Dr. Dan Carlin

 speaker

-Got it, and then I guess if you want to map this onto the real world, what level of rescue therapy that does not involve redosing with MM120, if any, might be considered to be optimal in a clinical trial setting?
+And then I guess if you want to map this onto the real world, what level of rescue therapy that does not involve redosing with MM120, if any, might be considered to be optimal in a clinical trial setting?

 speaker

-Dan Carlin
+Dr. Dan Carlin

 speaker